ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

                           previous_block_height: block::Height,
                           network: Network,
                           context: C)
-                          -> DifficultyAdjustment
+                          -> AdjustedDifficulty
     where
         C: IntoIterator<Item = (CompactDifficulty, DateTime<Utc>)>,
     { ... }

-/// Initialise and return a new `DifficultyAdjustment` using its fields.
+/// Initialise and return a new `AdjustedDifficulty` using its fields.
 ///
 /// Designed for use in tests.
 ///